Want to study at the best journalism schools? Stand out from competition and enroll in our college application boot camp to get the help you need.

 - Thanks to the university’s prime location in Southern California, Annenberg students enjoy the benefit of being able to intern at major companies, including news and multimedia agencies.
 Former students have had opportunities to intern at Hulu, Harper’s Bazaar, CNN, Fandango Inc., CBS Sports, and many others.
 USC states that, on average, students participate in 3.4 internships.

-Annenberg students also benefit from a small student-teacher ratio.
+Annenberg students also benefit from a low student-teacher ratio.
 The average number of undergraduate students studying journalism is 298, and the journalism class size is 16!

 This is ideal for students who prefer more intimate class settings and opportunities for one-on-one connections with professors.